 - Executive Editor, Duke Law Journal

-- Represented company and its directors and officers in defense of shareholder derivative claims filed under “say on pay” provisions of Dodd-Frank Act.
-Obtained dismissal of all claims in federal court for the Eastern District of North Carolina.
+- Represented a company and its directors and officers in defense of shareholder derivative claims filed under “say on pay” provisions of Dodd-Frank Act.
+Obtained dismissal of all claims in federal court.

-- Defended soft drink bottler against claims for breach of an alleged long-term requirements contract brought by cooperative of soft drink bottlers.
-The case was resolved by confidential settlement after a week-long trial in federal court for the District of South Carolina.
+- Defended a soft drink bottler against claims for breach of an alleged long-term requirements contract brought by cooperative of soft drink bottlers.
+The case was resolved by confidential settlement after a week-long trial in federal court in South Carolina.

-- Defended global provider of biopharmaceutical development services and commercial outsourcing services against national origin and pregnancy discrimination claims brought by former pharmaceutical sales representative.
-Obtained summary judgment in federal court for the Middle District of Florida.
+- Defended a global provider of biopharmaceutical development services and commercial outsourcing services against national origin and pregnancy discrimination claims brought by former pharmaceutical sales representative.
+Obtained summary judgment in federal court in Florida.

-- Defended public telecommunications company against claims of racial discrimination and retaliation brought by a former employee in federal court for the Eastern District of North Carolina.
+- Defended a public telecommunications company against claims of racial discrimination and retaliation brought by a former employee in federal court.
 Obtained dismissal with prejudice by showing through discovery that plaintiff made false representations to the court in applications to proceed in forma pauperis.

-- Represented global pharmaceutical, vaccines and consumer health company in putative collective and class actions in Florida and New York alleging violations of federal and state wage and hour laws based on failure to pay overtime to pharmaceutical sales representatives.
+- Represented a global pharmaceutical, vaccines, and consumer health company in putative collective and class actions in Florida and New York alleging violations of federal and state wage and hour laws based on failure to pay overtime to pharmaceutical sales representatives.

 News & Publications